Best Lobster Rolls in New Hampshire

 Did you know that there are two major preparations for lobster rolls, hot and cold?

 The basics of a hot lobster roll are chunks of meat served warm and with melted butter, either used to heat the chunks of lobster or drizzled on afterward.
 Aside from the use of salt, pepper and lemon juice to delicately flavor the lobster meat, there aren’t any other common ingredients in the hot lobster roll.
 The entirety of the flavor comes from the lobster, butter, light seasoning and griddled bun.
 The Hot Lobster roll originated in Connecticut.
 Most are served in a warm toasted roll or bun.

 Cold lobster rolls involve a lobster salad – usually little more than a light coating of mayonnaise and sometimes chopped celery and chives, tossed with the meat – and the grilled bun.
 The main difference from a hot roll is letting the cooked meat cool and mixing the salad before placing inside the roll or bun.
 This variation has a similar but noticeably different flavor due to the presence of the mayonnaise.

 Where to Get the Best Lobster Rolls

 There are several great places to go in Southern New Hampshire that serve fantastic lobster rolls.
 Most locations serve them hot or cold.

 Here are some of our favorites:

-A giant Lobster roll is waiting for you in Derry at the Lobster Claw II.
+A giant lobster roll is waiting for you in Derry at the Lobster Claw II.
 This restaurant is on South Main Street in Derry and boasts a variety of menu choices.
 The lobster roll is large.
-Enter the restaurant an put in your order at the counter.
+Enter the restaurant and put in your order at the counter.
 Then enter the large dining room and wait for your number to be called.
 Dig into a delicious meal.

-A great lobster roll...Now That's the Red Oak Life!
+A great lobster roll…that’s the Red Oak Life!